1886–87 FA Cup

 The 1886–87 Football Association Challenge Cup was the 16th FA Cup, England's oldest football tournament.
 One hundred and twenty-eight teams entered, two fewer than the previous season, in addition to four of the one hundred and twenty-eight never playing a match.

+Rejected entries

-The Football Association also rejected a number of entries for being made too late.
+The Football Association rejected entries from the following clubs for being received too late: